smithjw/smithjw.github.io/_posts/2012-01-26-using-dropbox-to-sync-notes-between-nvalt-notesy.html.md

 type: post
 published: true
 meta: {}
+---
----To capture and keep track of all my notes I uses [nvALT](http://brettterpstra.com/project/nvalt/) on the Mac and [Notesy](http://notesy-app.com/) on my iPhone and iPad.
+To capture and keep track of all my notes I uses [nvALT](http://brettterpstra.com/project/nvalt/) on the Mac and [Notesy](http://notesy-app.com/) on my iPhone and iPad.
 I sync these two using Dropbox and it only takes a couple of minutes to set up.
 Before discovering Notesy I used Simplenote on iOS and syncronised nvALT with that but much prefer my current setup.
 Firstly I opened up the preferences of nvALT, turned off the Syncronization with Simple note and pointed it to read notes from a folder that I'd created on Dropbox.